 Tunnel Mountain II Campground oTENTik

-The great thing about the Tunnel Mountain campgrounds is how close they are to the Town of Banff, yet how far away they seem.
-While most of the Tunnel Mountain II campground is mostly cleared land for RVs and campers, the D loop is surrounded by forest, helping give that sense of Rocky Mountain outdoor adventure.
+The great thing about the Tunnel Mountain campgrounds is that they feel far from town even though they are close to Banff.
+While most of Tunnel Mountain Village II is cleared for RVs and campers, the oTENTik area is surrounded by forest, helping give that sense of Rocky Mountain outdoor adventure.

 We recently stayed at the D4 oTENTik in the Tunnel Mountain II campground.
 The oTENTik loop in Tunnel Mountain has 21 oTENTik units, which are nicely spaced apart.